goodguy00/SCED/doc/starting_tut.md

 the default as defined in the .scenerc file.
 RGB values are between 0 and 1.
 Diffuse acts on top of the base color, as do all the rest.

-Save the scene.
+* Save the scene.
 Choose Save off the File menu.
 A big dialog will appear, with the default directory and extension at the top (.scenerc again). replace the star with a name, say starting.scn, then hit return or choose Save.

-Finally, Export it.
+* Finally, Export it.
 Choose Export from the File menu and enter a filename as before.
 The default extension will reflect what the Target raytracer is.
 Change the target to export to a different renderer.

-Really finally, choose Quit from the File menu.
+* Really finally, choose Quit from the File menu.
-.LE
-.P

 The file you exported should be suitable for input into the raytracer you chose as a target.
 Try it and tell me if you have problems.
 NOTE POVray has some patches which MUST be applied.
-.P

 Tutorial Blocks World deals with constraints in far more detail, and advanced use of the Scaling Point, Object Origin and Object Axes.